 Myth #1 It’s too hard to teach high school subjects!

 Homeschooling high school is not that much different from homeschooling the early years, except that your teens can become more independent learners.
 Many high school curriculum guides are written TO the student, with the parent/teacher serving as a guide.
 You can pretty much give your high schooler ownership of his or her learning journey.

 Once you have a plan in place for what subjects you need to cover when, let your high schooler have a say in the books and resources you choose to meet your goals.
 Set a time each week to meet together to discuss what they’ve learned that week.
 You will be pleasantly surprised at what your teen teaches YOU.

 For subjects that require a little more help, try outsourcing these classes.
 How about a cooperative learning class (even trade off with another homeschool mom), or a dual college enrollment class if your child is a junior or senior?
 Maybe even hire a tutor–we have a fabulous French tutor that has gotten one of my boys through his high school and college requirements, and my second oldest through French I so far!)

-If you need a little help planning your high school course of study, check out my High School 4-Year Plan, free for a limited time.
+If you need a little help planning your high school course of study, check out my High School 4-Year Plan.

 Myth #2: Transcripts!